|Welcome! We are celebrating 63 Years of Serving the Arts Community|

 Since its founding, the Washington Art Association has staged more than 450 exhibitions, which have showcased the work of both emerging and established artists from all over the world.
 Our exhibits attract more than 10,000 visitors per year, drawing people from both near and far.

-Whether you wish to explore a new discipline, become more adept with a particular medium, or take an already substantial creative trajectory to the ne... click for more
+Whether you wish to explore a new discipline, become more adept with a particular medium, or take an already substantial creative trajectory to... click for more